Monthly Archives: January 2011

 Patient waiting in exam roomA Visit to the Doctor (Yale Journal for Humanities in Medicine)

-A physician describes an office visit that illustrates all the things wrong with today’s medical care.
+A physician describes an office visit that illustrates everything that’s wrong with today’s medical care.

 As Doctors Age, Worries About Their Ability Grow (NYT)